JavaGT/wearetheuniversity.org/source/blog/2024/08/30/University of Auckland academics in ‘unprecedented’ revolt over controversial course shake-up.md

 University of Auckland vice-chancellor Dawn Freshwater.

-Shaker said the university had given assurances it wasn’t going to decimate its smaller courses, which the AUSA would be “strongly opposed” to.
+Shaker said the university* had given assurances it wasn’t going to decimate its smaller courses, which the AUSA would be “strongly opposed” to.
+**[Managemenet*]**

 He also said the association would have rather seen the senate vote to pause the course review process only, rather than the whole curriculum transformation programme.